tdaylan/pcat/README.md

 `datatype`
 Type of data
-- `'inpt'`: provided by the user
-- `'mock'`: generated (mock) data

 `regitype`
 Type of region
-- `'igal'`: ROI centered at the galactic center
-- `'ngal'`: ROI centered at the North Galactic Pole

 ---
 #### Initial state
 `initnumbpnts`
-Initial number of PS
+Initial number of Point Sources (PSs)

 `randinit`
 Boolean flag to start the MCMC state randomly from the prior